mlibrary/regal_bird/README.md

 end
 ```

-Again, you are *highly encouraged* to use `#wrap_execution` and the other convenience methods.
+Again, you are *highly encouraged* to use the convenience methods on the result parameter.

-They clean up the above code, and handle any exceptions raised.
-Note that the default
-behavior for handling exceptions is to:
+Note that the default behavior for handling exceptions is to:
  1. Requeue the event
  2. Log the exception to a file log.
  3. Store the error in `#event.data[:error]` for the next action, if needed.